-The Event Management Process aims to control and manage any events that can occur during service operation.
+The Event Management Process aims to control and manage any events that can occur during the service operation.
 Briefly, an event is a change or update in the state of any configuration item or IT service.
 The Event Management Process is an important process used in the ITIL Service Operation stage of the ITIL lifecycle.
-The ITIL Service Lifecycle, its stages, and processes, such as the Event Management Process is briefly discussed in online free ITIL trainings.
+The ITIL Service Lifecycle, its stages, and processes are briefly discussed in online free ITIL trainings.
 Furthermore, online ITIL courses explore the objectives and definitions for processes used within the ITIL framework.
-In this article, we will discuss the objectives, definitions, and types of events that are relevant to the Event Management Process.
+In this article, we will discuss the goals and objectives, definitions, and types of events that are relevant to the Event Management Process.

 The 5 Objectives of the Event Management Process